 Remember: the repair process has already been delayed by you having to wait for the first adjuster to visit, so a second delay is going to set you back even further.

-Ultimately, asking your roofing estimator to be present for the loss adjuster’s visit is the right move.
+Ultimately, asking your roofing estimator to be present for the loss adjuster’s visit is a good move.
 The claim you submit will be accurate, and the roofing estimator will be able to familiarize themselves with the project before work commences.
 We can thus conclude that asking your roofing estimator to attend the adjuster’s inspection is the simplest, most effective solution for everyone involved in the repair of your damaged roof.

-If you have a damaged roof and wish to obtain ARP’s specialist assistance with the entire claims process, please do get in touch with us today!
+If you have a damaged roof and wish to obtain ARP’s assistance with the entire claims process, please do get in touch with us today!

 Address: 120 East Hopkins Street Ste 204, San Marcos Texas 78666

 Address: 12030 Bandera Rd Ste 108K, Helotes, TX 78023

 Address: 5606 N Navarro St #200, Victoria, TX 77904